 On Oct 23rd, I was faced with another stressor with my mom.
 It never fails.
 Once we were at the oncologist office, we were just having a mutual conversation.
 I was about to head back to Ezra’s mom house to get some stuff before I went to class.
 Should have known this would have been an issue.
 I made the statement suggesting that if anything ever happens while I’m out hanging at her mom’s house, I should make sure you have the address.
 In my mind I was thinking about health reasons.
 She expressed that she did not want the address because I should not be there.
 I was only saying if I was there visiting, and something happened to have the address just in case.
 She then went right back into dictatorship mode.
 She said I had two options.
 I can go back to the apartment and go to school, or I can come home and commute.
 At that moment I was already stressed because of them explaining to me at the appointment that I needed to rest my heart.
 On top of that, it was too early, and she was trying to go there.
 So, I calmly said, “Nah, I’m good.”
 I then walked to my car.
 I sat there for a minute because again, I’m trying to figure out when did my life become a dictatorship.
 When did she become so out of order?
 It’s like she has nothing, and I am the only thing that’s still alive.
 But these actions don’t make me want to stay and have the relationship that we use to have.
 It makes me want to give her everything that she has given me and disappear.
 At least then my happiness would be a priority.

-On Oct st, I had a31Another line of appointments for my health.
+On Oct 31st, I had another line of appointments for my health.
 This was my cardiology appointment.
 I’ve taken so many stress tests that at this point I’m literally hoping that they find something.
 Once I was prepped for the test, I began to walk on the treadmill.
 Everything was good at first, but the doctor wasn’t understanding why my blood pressure was increasing as much as it was while we were continuing to walk at a slow pace.
 After the three-minute intervals my blood pressure was extremely high, and I started not to feel good.
 I told them that I had a headache, and my legs were trying to give out, so we stopped.
 Once I was off the machine, my blood pressure was still high.
 So, the nurse gave me ice water to try to help catch my breath before I left.
 Of course, the scan came back that I was perfectly fine, but no one could explain why my blood pressure elevated so quickly.
 The doctor and I discussed that my symptoms weren’t an actual source from my heart, but he constantly asked me questions pertaining to the 24-hour heart monitor.
 Periodically my heart would speed for no reason even while watching tv.
 After mom and I left the office, and we were in the parking lot she asked if I was hungry.
 My first thought was I shouldn’t go anywhere but back to the apartment.
 But I let my hunger for a free meal get the best of me.
 I then agreed to go to breakfast with her at one of our favorite places.